-- the reliability of financial statements.
-Other engagement partners, including the PICOQC, shared the CEO's thoughts and failed to check other engagement partners, including the CEO. - The CEO and the PICOQC lacked an adequate understanding of recent environmental changes affecting auditing and accounting and levels of quality required under current audit standards.
-Furthermore, an environment for the ongoing provision of education and training has not been established. - The CEO did not appropriately evaluate the quality of individual audit engagements and the professional skills of professional staff, even though the most recent quality control review had identified relevant significant deficiencies.
-He had partners with insufficient understanding and knowledge of the quality levels required under current audit standards serve as engagement partners or engagement quality control reviewers (EQCRs) of listed companies for many years, and had not established an effective quality control system. - The CEO and PICOQC assumed that there would be no significant quality control issues as long as engagement teams avoided audit failures by fully addressing material matters identified by the engagement teams.
-Furthermore, they responded to deficiencies identified in the quality control review by taking improvement measures merely as a formality without fully analyzing the cause, on the grounds that material deficiencies had not been identified in the past quality control reviews. - The PICOQC is replaced every two years, but the current PICOQC believes that his main role is to continue conducting periodic inspections, as his/her predecessor did.
+- Under these circumstances, each partner, including the CEO, did not proactively engage in audit engagements when performing individual audit engagements, and professional staff, including the CEO, did not recognize the lack of understanding of audit standards and the level of procedures required under current audit standards.
+As a result, there was a lack of awareness of the importance of audit quality. - The CEO did not appropriately evaluate the quality of individual audit engagements and the professional skills of professional staff, even though the most recent quality control review had identified relevant significant deficiencies.
+He had partners with insufficient understanding and knowledge of the quality levels required under current audit standards serve as engagement partners or engagement quality control reviewers (EQCRs) of listed companies for many years, and had not established an effective quality control system.

+- The CEO and the PICOQC were convinced that an understanding of the level of procedures required by the current audit standards was sufficiently widespread within the firm through the hiring of CPAs who had worked at large-sized audit firms and through the training that the audit firm required them to attend.
+Furthermore, the PICOQC believed that partners and employees would appropriately use tools for improving audit quality, such as forms for audit documentation and "self-inspection checklists," as long as these tools were provided, and that there was no need to directly check the use of these tools.
+As a result, the PICOQC did not take an attitude toward maintaining and improving audit quality. - The PICOQC is replaced every two years, but the current PICOQC believes that his main role is to continue conducting periodic inspections, as his/her predecessor did.
 He/she therefore lacks awareness of the need to proactively get involved in quality control as a whole.
 Because of this, he/she is not properly fulfilling his/her role of managing quality control.
 For example, he/she is not providing adequate instructions to staff involved in quality control.
 Furthermore, even though the CEO has been aware of this situation with quality control, he/she has not attempted to establish a more effective quality control system.